solri/specs/README.md

 caller is responsible to fetch after the call.
 The function returns `-1` if execution is invalid.
 Otherwise, the result is the difficulty of the new block.

+## Block

+The first 512-bit of a block is reserved for its header information, the rest is up to the runtime's interpretation.
+The first 256-bit must be a block's *hash*.
+The next 256-bit must be a block's *parent hash*.
+The runtime must ensure that two *valid* blocks will not have the same hash.

 ## Pre-validation and Fork Choice